Updated March 20, 2023

 - Even if input data are non-linear and non-separable, SVMs generate accurate classification results because of their robustness.

 - The decision function uses a subset of training points called support vectors; hence, it is memory efficient.

 - It is useful to solve any complex problem with a suitable kernel function.

 - In practice, SVM models are generalized, with less risk of overfitting in SVM.

 - SVMs works great for text classification and when finding the best linear separator.

 - It takes a long training time when working with large datasets.

 - It is hard to understand the final model and individual impact.

-It has been guided to Support Vector Machine Algorithm which is a machine learning algorithm.
-In this article, we discussed what is the SVM algorithm, how it works and It’s advantages in detail.
+It has been guided to Support Vector Machine Algorithm, which is a machine learning algorithm.
+This article discussed what the SVM algorithm, how it works, and Its advantages in detail is.

 This has been a guide to SVM Algorithm.
-Here we discuss its working with a scenario, pros, and cons of SVM Algorithm.
+Here we discuss its working with a scenario, pros, and cons of SVM Algorithm respectively.
 You may also look at the following articles to learn more –